Tom Clancy's Rainbow Six Siege: Gameplay

 When the round begins in an online match, the attackers choose one of several spawn points from which to launch their attack while defenders do the same from which to defend from.
-A one-minute preparatory period will then commence wherein the attackers are then given control over mecanum-wheeled drones to scout the map in search of enemy operators, traps and defensive set-ups in addition to the target objective(s), while the defenders establish their defences and are encouraged to do so without having the defensive and target objective(s) details being discovered, chiefly through destroying the drones.
-Maps in the game are designed to encourage close quarters combat, and players cannot respawn until the end of a round.
+A 45-second preparatory period will then commence wherein the attackers are then given control over mecanum-wheeled drones to scout the map in search of enemy operators, traps and defensive set-ups in addition to the target objective(s), while the defenders establish their defences and are encouraged to do so without having the defensive and target objective(s) details being discovered, chiefly through destroying the drones.
+If a player dies, they cannot respawn until the end of a round.
 Players who were killed by opponents can enter "Support Mode", which allows them to gain access to drone's cameras and security cameras so that they can continue to contribute to their team by informing them of opponent locations and activities.
-Matches last only four minutes for a casual and three minutes for a ranked.
+Matches last only 3 minutes and 30 seconds for a casual and three minutes for a ranked.
 Teamwork and cooperation are encouraged in Siege, and players need to take advantage of their different abilities in order to complete the objective and defeat the enemy team.
 Communication between players is also heavily encouraged.
 The game also has a spectator mode, which allows players to observe a match from different angles.

 The game features a heavy emphasis on environmental destruction using a procedural destruction system.
-Players can break structures by planting explosives on them, or shoot walls to make bullet holes.
+Players can break structures by planting explosives on them, or shoot walls with a shotgun to make a hole.
 Players may gain tactical advantages through environmental destruction, and the system aims at encouraging players to utilize creativity and strategy.
 A bullet-penetration system is featured, in which bullets that pass through structures deal less damage to enemies.
 In addition to destruction, players on the defending team can also set up a limited number of heavy-duty fortifications on walls and deployable shields around them for protection; these can be destroyed through breaching devices, explosives, or by utilizing operator specific gadgets in the case of the former.
-In order to stop attackers' advance, defenders can place traps like barbed-wire and explosive laser wire traps around the maps.
+In order to stop attackers' advance, defenders can place traps like barbed-wire and explosive entry denial devices around the maps.
 Vertical space is a key gameplay element in the game's maps: players can destroy ceilings and floors using breach charges and can ambush enemies by rappelling through windows.
 Powerful weapons like grenades and breach charges are valuable, as only a limited amount can be used in a round.

 Modes

 At launch, the game featured 11 maps and 5 different gameplay modes spanning both PVE and PVP.
-With the downloadable content (DLC) released post-launch with an additional four maps from year one and three maps from year two – there are currently 20 playable maps.
+With the downloadable content (DLC) released post-launch with an additional four maps from year one and three maps from year two – there are currently 26 playable maps.
 The gameplay modes featured include: